datastax/csharp-driver/doc/examples/README.md

 # Examples

-Here's some ways to find examples on how to use the _DataStax C# Driver for Apache Cassandra and DataStax Enterprise_.
+Here's some ways to find examples on how to use the _ScyllaDB C# Driver for Scylla.

 Also you might be interested in our developer guide: [Developing applications with DataStax drivers][dev-guide].